The Reacting Curriculum

 Full-Length RTTP Series Reacting Games : These are classroom games with flexible schedules: most are intended for use over the course of several weeks, but they can be played in as little as one week or as long as several months.
 The topics covered by these games include politics, sociology, art history, ethics, human rights, and more!
 Click here to go to the Games homepage.

-Chapter-Length RTTP & National Science Foundation STEM Games: RTTP is developing six chapter-length Reacting to the Past games to be used in traditional science, technology, engineering, and math (STEM) courses for both majors and non-majors.
+Chapter-Length RTTP & National Science Foundation STEM Games: RTTP has developed six chapter-length Reacting to the Past games to be used in traditional science, technology, engineering, and math (STEM) courses for both majors and non-majors.
 These games require one to three class periods of game play.
 In most cases, the course already covers the background material needed for the game and the Reacting to the Past component provides a deeper immersion in the topic and controversies related to the topic.
 Click here to view the Reacting to the Past STEM Games site.

 Short Games (Flashpoints): Short Games require multiple sessions of game play, and which were purpose-built to focus on smaller, more discrete historical moments.
 Click here to view the Reacting Consortium Library Short Games page.